srotya/linea/README.md

 ## Why Linea?

-Linea is intended to be light-weight, think hybrid of Storm and Akka/Vert.x
+Linea is intended to be light-weight (3MB shaded jar), think hybrid of Storm and Akka/Vert.x

 Profiling and tuning is relatively straight forward with Linea due to it's light weight design enabling quicker development to production cycles in comparison.